関 三本杉 VG10 三徳包丁 黒檀柄

 Ironwood handle, balanced for control and comfort.

-The Tetsutagaki (ironwood) handle offers natural density, water resistance, and an organic texture that fits the hand perfectly.
+The Tagayasan (ironwood) handle offers natural density, water resistance, and a beautifully organic grip.

 Its weight and balance ensure stability and precision with every motion, whether cutting meat, fish, or vegetables.